ga4gh-beacon/specification/beacon.md

 ## Protocol essentials

 Beacon provides REST API on top of the HTTPS protocol, as specified in RFC 7231.
-HTTPS (HTTP over SSL) MUST be used instead of regular HTTP because the communication between Beacon server and Beacon client has to be encrypted.
+HTTPS (HTTP over SSL) SHOULD be used instead of regular HTTP because the communication between Beacon server and Beacon client has to be encrypted.
 The Beacon API has two endpoints: `/` (also known as _Info endpoint_) and `/query`.
 The _Info endpoint_ provides general metadata about the Beacon instance and dataset(s) included.
 The query interface is provided by the _Query endpoint_.

 The full complement of Beacon API endpoints, requests and responses is published in [OpenAPI format](https://github.com/ga4gh-beacon/specification/blob/master/beacon.yaml).